MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/azure-cosmos-db-v2.md

    **e.
 Add visualizations and apply Partition Key filter from the slicer**:

-      Since the chosen partition key value on the slicer is bound to the parameter (as done in step d) and the parameterized filter is applied on the main dataset (as done in step c), the chosen partition key value will be applied as a filter on the main dataset and the query with the partition key filter will be passed down to Cosmos DB in all visualizations.
+      Since the chosen partition key value on the slicer is bound to the parameter (as done in step d) and the parameterized filter is applied on the main semantic model (as done in step c), the chosen partition key value is applied as a filter on the main model and the query with the partition key filter is passed down to Cosmos DB in all visualizations.

       :::image type="content" source="./media/azure-cosmosdb/visualization.png" alt-text="Screenshot of the visualization after the partition key filter is applied." lightbox="./media/azure-cosmosdb/visualization.png":::